catseye/SixtyPical/README.markdown

 "then" and `else` parts), and the branch instructions map to conditions for this construct.

+Similarly, there is a `repeat` construct.
+The same branch instructions can be used in the condition to this construct.
+In this case, they branch back to the top of the `repeat` loop.

 The abstract states of the machine at each of the different block exits are merged during analysis.
 If any register or memory location is treated inconsistently (e.g. updated in one branch of the test, but not the other,)